 Regression analyses of changes in the default rate on changes in relevant macro time series have been performed.
-The established subpopulations of the ECL model are based on the macro time series used at present.
+The established subpopulations of the ECL model are based on the macro time series used at the reporting date.

 The regression analyses are based on the company's customer data base and historical PD and LGD observations.